Deutsche Bank slashes price target on Walgreens Boots Alliance Inc. [WBA] – find out why.

 Sponsored

-Walgreens announced that it will participate in the first-ever Localization Summit, a virtual showcase for diverse, local and regional businesses and entrepreneurs to share their retail offerings with the merchants of the national drugstore chain.
-The virtual event, hosted by ECRM, provides local vendors, the opportunity to connect with Walgreens Merchandising team, share their product, and receive feedback with the ultimate goal of being stocked on Walgreens shelves in their local areas.

-Over the last 12 months, WBA stock rose by 24.78%.
-The one-year Walgreens Boots Alliance Inc. stock forecast points to a potential downside of -10.94.
-The average equity rating for WBA stock is currently 3.00, trading closer to a bullish pattern in the stock market.
+The results of the trading session contributed to over 7767210 shares changing hands.
+Over the past one week, the price volatility of Walgreens Boots Alliance Inc. stands at 2.80% while the volatility over the past one month is 2.83%.

-The market cap for the stock reached $44.82 billion, with 865.30 million shares outstanding and 715.06 million shares in the current float.
-Compared to the average trading volume of 6.49M shares, WBA stock reached a trading volume of 5820158 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for WBA stock reached $45.50 billion, with 865.30 million shares outstanding and 715.06 million shares in the current float.
+Compared to the average trading volume of 6.51M shares, WBA reached a trading volume of 7767210 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Deutsche Bank have made an estimate for Walgreens Boots Alliance Inc. shares, keeping their opinion on the stock as Hold, with their previous recommendation back on March 25, 2021.
 The new note on the price target was released on January 11, 2021, representing the official price target for Walgreens Boots Alliance Inc. stock.
 Previously, the target price had yet another raise to $55, while Guggenheim analysts kept a Buy rating on WBA stock.

-Walgreens Boots Alliance Inc. [WBA] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.88.
-With this latest performance, WBA shares gained by 5.17% in over the last four-week period, additionally plugging by 47.49% over the last 6 months – not to mention a rise of 24.78% in the past year of trading.
+Walgreens Boots Alliance Inc. [WBA] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.83.
+With this latest performance, WBA shares gained by 10.72% in over the last four-week period, additionally plugging by 46.88% over the last 6 months – not to mention a rise of 17.32% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Walgreens Boots Alliance Inc. [WBA] shares currently have an operating margin of +2.69 and a Gross Margin at +18.70.
 Walgreens Boots Alliance Inc.’s Net Margin is presently recorded at +0.33.